 When selected, the Start, Stop, Backup, Restore, and Reset functions do not initiate immediately; they require confirmation.

 The 7-segment display flashes a y, prompting for confirmation.

-Press B2 confirms the function and the process begins.
+Press B2 to confirm the function and begin the process.

 If the function is not confirmed within 10 seconds, the action is canceled.